On Computing the Minkowski Difference of Zonotopes: Generator Removal and Contraction

 where $\varsigma$ is the number of redundant halfspaces.
-Please note that $\mathtt{ind}_i$ refers to the $i^{th}$ entry of the vector $\mathtt{ind}$. \end{proposition} \begin{proof} Each facet is spanned by $n-1$ generators.
+The computational complexity with respect to the dimension $n$ is $\O(\binom{p_m}{n-1} p_m^2)$. \end{proposition} \begin{proof} Each facet is spanned by $n-1$ generators.
 By fixing one generator for a facet, one can still select $n-2$ generators from $p_m-1$ generators, such that each generator spans $2 \binom{p_m-1}{n-2}$ facets.
 If a generator is removed, those $2 \binom{p_m-1}{n-2}$ facets no longer exist, such that a generator can only be removed if and only if all $2 \binom{p_m-1}{n-2}$ facets to which it contributes are redundant.

+The removal of a single generator only requires the summation of $\varsigma$ $p_m$-dimensional vectors and one equality check so that we have $\O(\varsigma \, p_m)$.
+Since the highest possible value of $\varsigma$ is $\varsigma=2\binom{p_m}{n-1}$ (see Theorem~\ref{thm:hZonotope}), the complexity becomes $\O(\binom{p_m}{n-1} p_m)$ and $\O(\binom{p_m}{n-1} p_m^2)$ for all generators. \end{proof} Depending on the application, one can also skip the generator removal to save computation time.
+However, without generator removal, the order of the resulting zonotopes is unnecessarily large.